Program for Aboriginal and Torres Strait Islanders Program for Aboriginal and Torres Strait Islanders

 Aboriginal and Torres Strait Islander programs

-Aboriginal and Torres Strait Islander viewers are advised that this website may contain images, voices and videos of deceased persons.
+The Salvation Army wishes to advise Aboriginal and Torres Strait Islander people that the following content may contain content, language and images of deceased persons.

-Programs range from early intervention, school engagement, youth education programs, youth leadership, youth justice, men’s and women's programs to housing programs and services, sports programs, recovery and wellness programs, traditional arts and crafts programs, faith expressions, visits by Salvation Army rural and flying chaplains and many more.
+Programs range from early intervention, school engagement, youth education programs, youth leadership, youth justice, men’s and women's programs, to housing programs and services, sports programs, recovery and wellness programs, traditional arts and crafts programs, faith expressions, visits by Salvation Army rural and flying chaplains and much more.

 Leadership and resilience

-The Salvation Army’s Leadership and Resilience Program in Townsville (Qld), encourages young Indigenous men, aged 14 to 15 years to connect more deeply with their culture, as one of four key areas of focus.
+The Salvation Army’s Leadership and Resilience Program in Townsville, Queensland — as one of four key areas of focus — encourages young Indigenous men aged 14 to 15 years to connect more deeply with their culture.
 Running annually, the program also works to build leadership and resilience in the areas of health and wellbeing, relationships, education and employability.

 Group of kids standing in a field